 While Petrus Ramus (1515–1572) undoubtedly occupies an important place in the history of ideas, few nowadays would consider him to be one of the most significant philosophers of his time.
 Yet in his day he gained an impressive number of followers and admirers, and his works influenced the curriculum of many European universities.
-According to historians such as Walter J. Ong, Ramus' frequently reprinted books on logic “could in no real sense be considered an advance or even a reform” (Ong, p.
-5).
+According to scholars such as Walter J. Ong, Ramus’ frequently reprinted books on logic “could in no real sense be considered an advance or even a reform” (Ong 1958: 5).
 Yet, it was mainly on the basis of these books that he acquired an impressive reputation in the sixteenth and seventeenth centuries

 We must look at Ramus as a typical phenomenon of the sixteenth century and its unceasing religious controversies.
 It was also a period of state building, during which Italian humanism was transformed into its Northern European counterpart.
-Ramus himself took part in these events.
-A Huguenot convert from Catholicism, he was one of the most famous victims of the St. Bartholomew's day massacre.
+Ramus himself took part in this process.
+A Huguenot convert from Catholicism, he was one of the most famous victims of the St. Bartholomew’s day massacre.
 From early youth he fought against scholasticism and its interpretation of Aristotle; and he tried to reform the contemporary university curriculum in a way that would fulfill the new needs of the emerging states.
 As a good humanist, he approached everything linguistically and rhetorically.

 The extent to which he was, in reality, an offspring of the scholastic tradition has yet to be recognized.
 Although he attracted many ardent supporters, his scholastic anti-scholasticism was the main reason why his revolt against traditional philosophy did not produce an entirely new philosophical system.
 Ramus soon came to be considered, not an innovative thinker, but an outmoded one.

-To gain a true picture of Petrus Ramus and his work, it is necessary to strike a balance between, on the one hand, the enthusiasm of his admirers and hagiographical biographers and, on the other, the historians who, from a positivistic or a scholastic perspective, have criticized his lack of originality and consistency.
-It is impossible to describe Ramus' thinking and to understand his importance without considering both sides of the story.
+To gain a true picture of Petrus Ramus and his work, it is necessary to strike a balance between, on the one hand, the enthusiasm of his admirers and hagiographical biographers and, on the other, the scholars who, from a positivistic or a scholastic perspective, have criticized his lack of originality and consistency.
+It is impossible to describe Ramus’ thinking and to understand his importance without considering both sides of the story.
 He may never have intended to achieve what posterity has blamed him for not achieving.
 Instead modern historians have emphasized the huge impact his pedagogical ideas had for almost a century.

 - 1. Biography